Wyesoftware/nextorm/README.md

 ### TypeScript

-This component has full typescript support.
+This module has full typescript support.

 ## Install package